ARAFAH-LAWAL102/Data-Analytics/README.md

 # Furniture Sales Overview- Excel Project
+# Project Objective
 The goal of this project was to analyze furniture sales data in order to identify performance trends, uncover key business insights, and present them in a visual and interactive format that helps stakeholders make informed decisions about pricing, shipping, product focus, and regional strategy.

-Implementation
+# Implementation

-I imported and cleaned the dataset using Power Query, handling missing values and formatting fields.
-I used pivot tables and pivot charts in Excel to analyze sales, profit, quantity, and shipping trends across product categories and regions.
-Then, I built a fully interactive dashboard with dynamic KPI cards, trend charts, map visualizations, and slicers to allow users to filter by region and customer segment.
+I imported and cleaned the dataset using **Power Query**, handling missing values and formatting fields.
+I used **pivot tables** and **pivot chart**s in Excel to analyze sales, profit, quantity, and shipping trends across product categories and regions.
+Then, I built a fully interactive dashboard with dynamic **KPI cards**, trend charts, map visualizations, and slicers to allow users to filter by region and customer segment.
 The dashboard was designed to present key business insights in a clear, visual, and easy-to-use format.

  Key Metrics displayed on the dashboard includes:

-i) Total Sales – Overall revenue generated from furniture sales
+i) Total Sales

-ii) Total Profit – Earnings after cost of goods and expenses
+ii) Total Profit

-iii) Quantity Sold – Total number of items sold
+iii) Quantity Sold

-iv) Year-over-Year (YoY) Change – Growth or decline compared to the previous year
+iv) Year-over-Year (YoY) Change

-v) Monthly Sales Trends – Identifies high-performing and low-performing months
+v) Monthly Sales Trends

-vi) Shipping Mode Usage – Distribution across Standard, First Class, etc.
+vi) Shipping Mode Usage

-vii) Delivery Duration – Number of days it took for orders to be delivered
+vii) Delivery Duration

-viii) Top Categories and Products – Performance by product type
+viii) Top Categories and Products

-ix) State and City Sales – Geographical distribution of sales
+ix) State and City Sales –

 # Key Insights